1980 United States presidential election in Texas

 The 1980 United States presidential election in Texas took place on November 4, 1980.
 All 50 states, and the District of Columbia, were part of the 1980 United States presidential election.
 Texas voters chose 26 electors to the Electoral College, which selected the president and vice president of the United States.

 Texas was won by Ronald Reagan of California, who was running against incumbent President Jimmy Carter of Georgia.
 Reagan ran with former C.I.A.
 Director George H. W. Bush of Texas, and Carter ran with Vice President Walter Mondale of Minnesota.
-Despite Texas‘ 1976 support of Carter, the state supported Reagan by a wide margin in the midst of a national landslide.
+Though Texas had voted for Carter in 1976, four years later the state supported Reagan by a wide margin in the midst of a national landslide.

-Notwithstanding Carter’s loss in Texas – which was his weakest state in the South or border states except Virginia and Oklahoma which Ford had narrowly carried in 1976 – the 1980 election is the last when the following counties have voted for a Democratic presidential candidate: Cherokee, Coke, Erath, Kaufman, Leon, Somervell, Van Zandt and Wise.
-As of 2020, this is the last presidential election in which Texas voted more Democratic than California.
+While Carter failed to carry the state in 1980, he remains (through the 2024 election) the last Democratic presidential candidate to have won the following counties: Cherokee, Coke, Erath, Kaufman, Leon, Somervell, Van Zandt and Wise.
+This was also the last time Texas voted more Democratic than California.

+Among white voters, 59% supported Reagan while 37% supported Carter.